racket/rhombus/text/0001-cexpr.md

   allowed.
 Ideally, they would be specified in a simple and broad way, such as by a Unicode category.

-- Is the C-expression grammar efficient to parse?
+- Is the C-expression grammar efficient to parse and mentally internalize?
 Are the constraints in it sufficient for deterministic parsing?
 Is the explanation of parsing above consistent with the desired example parses?

-- The expression comment sequence `#;` doesn't fit with the other comment characters.
+- The expression comment sequence `#;` doesn't fit with the other comment characters, but it is not a familiar thing in other languages anyways.
+What does `ce0 #;ce1 op ce2` mean?
+Does it comment out `ce1` or `ce1 op ce2`?

 # Future possibilities
 [future-possibilities]: #future-possibilities

 This proposal leaves open the C-expression shapes expected by Racket2 core forms and standard library forms.
-It purposefully leaves open all questions about the semantic interpretations of most structures.
+It purposefully leaves open all questions about the semantic interpretations of most syntactic structures.